 For the wastewater collection system, the utility's potential customer base is 1,013 ERCs.
 This differs from the water distribution system by the 10 ERCs associated with two large irrigation service meters.
 For the projected test year, the estimated number of customers in ERCs is 787, and the allowance for growth over the statutory five years brings the number of ERCs served up to 987.
 It is anticipated that the utility will actually reach its potential customer capacity by the end of the statutory growth period, if not prior to that time.
-In accordance with the formula method used on the calculation sheet (See Attachment "A", sheet 4 of 4), the used and useful is calculated to be more than 97%.
-Recognizing the level of precision associated with the estimates underlying the calculation, in addition to Company planning, Staff recommends that the wastewater collection system be considered 100% used and useful, and that percentage be applied to the following accounts:
+In accordance with the formula method used on the calculation sheet, depicted Attachment A, used and useful is calculated to be more than 97%.
+Recognizing the level of precision associated with the estimates underlying the calculation, in addition to utility planning, we find that the wastewater collection system shall be considered 100% used and useful, and that that percentage shall be applied to the following accounts:

-Account No. 360 Collection Sewers - Force Account No. 361 Collection Sewers - Gravity Account No. 362 Special Collecting Structures Account No. 363 Services to Customers
+Account No. 360 Collection Sewers - Force

+Account No. 361 Collection Sewers - Gravity

+Account No. 362 Special Collecting Structures

-Account No. 370 Receiving Wells
+Account No. 363 Services to Customers Account No. 370 Receiving Wells